kmm1/JAVA_PROJECT_COFFEE_ONLINESTORE/README.md

 ONLINE COFFEE SHOP.
-A store where everyone can order a cup of coffe.
+A store where everyone can order a cup of coffee.

 Technologies: Java 8, Spring Data/Core/Boot/MVC/Security, TomCat, Maven, MySql, H2, Bootstrap.
 The culture of testing the code  (JUnit, HamCrest).